ministryofjustice/aws-formula/README.rst

     # instances automatically dependent on whether thay have
     # acquired an EIP or not
     eip_enable_standby_mode: True
+    # Enable or disable the use of failover mode to add and remove
+    # instances automatically dependent on whether thay have
+    # acquired an EIP or not.
+This is the same as stnadby mode but
+    # does not alert.
+    eip_enable_failover_mode: False

 Note if the standby mode function is enabled, this requires an additional set of IAM permissions.